microsoft/OfflineCrashDumpUefi/README.md

 9. The firmware records diagnostic data for use in a BERT report in the subsequent normal boot.

-10. The firmware perfoms a cold reset (wiping memory).
+10. The firmware performs a cold reset (wiping memory).
 The system reboots for a [normal boot](#booting-normally).

 ## EDK2 build environment (Windows)